biosustain/lifelike/client/src/app/graph-viewer/README.md

     when you need to record something the user did, create an action and call `renderer.execute(action)`
 * [utils/](utils/) - Utility methods used by the graph viewer
     * [canvas/](utils/canvas/) - Where most of the HTML5 canvas drawing routines are actually stored

+## Todo

+* [ ] Improve performance to the point that we can render 1,000,000 nodes (or at least a LOT)
+    * [ ] Automatically decide when to not draw text (text rendering is extremely expensive)
+    * [ ] Automatically decide when to not draw round node corners (`arc()` is a little expensive)
+    * [ ] Cache word wrapping results as much as possible in `TextElement` (text metrics are expensive)
+    * [ ] Consider drawing nodes onto off-screen canvases in `PlacedNode` and `PlacedEdge` and then copying those canvases onto the main canvas when draw() is called for maximum performance
+    * [ ] Minimize PlaceNode/PlacedEdge cache invalidation caused by some operations
+    * [ ] When zooming or panning, take a screenshot of the canvas and manipulate that, waiting to re-draw the whole canvas when zooming has completed
+    * [ ] Only re-draw changed portions of the canvas when changing graph data (currently possible! we have bboxes)
+    * [ ] Only re-draw new portions of the canvas when panning
+    * [ ] Use a spatial index or culling to make `getEntityAtMouse()` fast as possible